airani/wp-auto-upload/readme.txt

 = Features =

-* Automatically find images in posts and save them to the your site
+* Automatically find images in posts and save them to the your server and wp media library
-* Save posts with new image urls
+* Update posts with new image urls in your server
 * Add images saved by plugin to the Wordpress media library
+* Select custom post types for excluding auto upload images
 * Choose exclude domain to save images from this domain address
 * Choose custom your base url for images
 * Choose custom images file name with patterns
+* Choose custom image alt name with patterns
 * Choose max width and height for images uploaded